 VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

-The Alcohol Culture Change initiative is an evidence-based approach to change cultures of risky drinking within subpopulations in Victoria.
+The Alcohol Culture Change initiative 2016-2019 is an evidence-based approach to change risky drinking cultures in Victoria.

-We know that one-size does not fit all, we are a diverse state consisting of many drinking cultures.
-Nine new projects will trial targeted and tailored efforts – over 24 months – that reach those most in need, where risky drinking and risk of alcohol-related harm is greatest.
+Nine projects were funded by VicHealth under this Initiative to trial targeted and tailored efforts that reach those most in need, where risky drinking and risk of alcohol-related harm is greatest.

 Underpinning this Initiative is the Alcohol Cultures Framework which provides the evidence to guide our approach, including, project design, delivery and evaluation.

-UPAC (University Positive Student Alcohol Cultures) – Victoria University, Talking Health Works and Burnet Institute
+Engendering Positive Student Alcohol Cultures in University Residential Colleges – Victoria University, Talking Health Works and Burnet Institute

 First year university students.